 In today’s tight labor market, businesses are offering innovative and creative employee benefits to retain staff and attract applicants.

-This year, brands like Starbucks, Chipotle, and Sweetgreen have rolled out benefits like tuition assistance, mental health care, maternity leave, financial wellness tools, and cash bonuses.
+In 2019, brands like Starbucks, Chipotle, and Sweetgreen rolled out benefits like tuition assistance, mental health care, maternity leave, financial wellness tools, and cash bonuses.

 Small business owners with fewer resources and tighter budgets often aren’t able to offer the same employee benefits to retain staff as larger brands.
 However, there are a number of free or inexpensive options that go a long way to reduce turnover and keep your employees happy and engaged.